 What is Ozone?

-Ozone: Good up high, bad nearby
+Ozone: Good up high, bad down low.

-Ozone occurs naturally in the stratosphere where it forms a protective layer that shields us from harmful ultraviolet rays.
-This is called "good" ozone.
-Human activity has depleted this ozone layer and caused "holes," but due to a reduction in the use of certain chemicals, it is predicted that the ozone layer could recover.
-Ground-level ozone is called "bad" ozone and is the main ingredient in smog.
+Down Low: Ground-level ozone is called "bad" ozone, and is the main ingredient in smog.
 It is also the primary pollutant of concern in southeast Florida.
-When emissions from motor vehicles, lawn maintenance equipment, power plants and gas stations react with the sun, they form ozone.
-Warm temperatures and low wind speeds during the summer months make summer the ozone season!
+When emissions from motor vehicles, lawn maintenance equipment, power plants, and gas stations react with the sun, they can form ozone.
+Warm temperatures and low wind speeds during the summer months make summer the peak of ozone season!

 Ozone in the Southeast Florida Airshed